chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

       end
     end

-In the ``mesh`` subsection, we define an hyper rectangle with the appropriate dimensions.
-The mesh is initially refined 6 times to ensure an adequate definition of the interface.
+In the ``mesh`` subsection, we define a hyper rectangle with appropriate dimensions.
+The mesh is initially refined 6 times to ensure adequate definition of the interface.

 .. code-block:: text